-4 The Sector Plan envisions Parking Lot 24 as a new park that will be integrated with the Farm Women's Cooperative Market civic green to create a prominent civic space of approximately 1.6 acres, with the Farm Women's Cooperative Market historic building maintained as a central activating feature.
+5 The Sector Plan envisions Parking Lot 24 as a new park that will be integrated with the Farm Women's Cooperative Market to create a prominent open space of approximately 1.6 acres, with the Farm Women's Cooperative Market historic building maintained as a central activating feature.
 For Parking Lot 10, the Sector Plan envisions a neighborhood green that will serve as a green buffer to the Sector Plan area.